 If you have a smaller aquarium, around 40 gallons or less, getting into CO2 doesn't have to be super expensive.
 "How can that be?
 I hear CO2 is expensive"... because of mini regulators that have been introduced into the market!

-These mini regulators are designed to fit on a paintball tank and costs around $97.
-We've been running a mini regulator on a 30 gallon since 2015.
-I actually loved them so much, I bought a second one!
+These mini regulators are designed to fit on a paintball tank and cost around $97.
+We've been running a mini regulator on a 30-gallon since 2015.
+I actually loved them so much, that I bought a second one!
 One 24oz paintball tank attached to this regulator will last me 2-3 months.
 I ended up getting (4) 24oz paintball tanks and only have to get them refilled once a year... and it's been amazing.
 All the gear to go along with this regulator put the total cost of a CO2 system around $163.
 Some of the gear you might already have around the house, like a wall timer.

 But here is what you need.